No damage was reported after a small earthquake rocked the Greater Montreal area - ExBulletin

 No damage was reported after a small earthquake rocked the Greater Montreal area

-Earthquakes Canada says a small earthquake was “strongly felt” Monday night by residents of the Montreal area.
+Montreal – Earthquakes Canada says a small earthquake was felt in the Montreal area.

 The federal agency says the 3.5-magnitude quake was registered at 9:23 p.m